brandonhorst/events-intercept/README.md

 	});
 	//emits 'otherData' and 'thirdData' but not 'data'

+##Utilities

+`events-intercept` supports all of the useful utilities that the standard `EventEmitter` supports:

+* `interceptors(type)` returns an array of all interceptors (functions) for the given type.
+* `removeInterceptor(type, interceptor)` removes an interceptor of a given type.
+You must pass in the interceptor function.
+* `removeAllInterceptors(type)` removes all interceptors for a given type.
+* `removeAllInterceptors()` removes all interceptors.
+Will remove the `removeInterceptor` event last, so they will all get triggered.
+* the EventEmitter will throw a warning if more than 10 interceptors are added to a single event, as this could represent a memory leak. `setMaxInterceptors(n)` allows you to change that.
+Set it to 0 for no limit.

+All of these are demonstrated in the tests.

 ##Patching

 Of course, many EventEmitters that you have the pleasure of using will not have the foresight to use `event-intercept`.
 Thankfully, Javascript is awesome, it's possible to monkey patch the interception capabilities onto an existing object.
 Just call